Updated 10 Jan 2022

 The benefits of stable flight are obvious enough.
 But ultimately, what are the benefits of proverse yaw?
 Dunne's "safety plane" could automatically recover to level flight from being thrown about the sky in any attitude whatsoever.
 His biplanes proved unstallable in normal flight and it was even known for the pilot to lock the controls, climb out of the cockpit and go wing-walking.
 While he never dared attempt to stall his monoplanes at any height, they were aerodynamically pure flying wings, with only the structural cagework and bracing to spoil their lines.

 Horten's unbraced monoplanes seemingly took Dunne's formula to its ultimate conclusion.
 Yet unlike Dunne he never really conquered proverse yaw, relying on Frise ailerons and drag rudders to coordinate turns.
 His understanding remains debatable.
 It is unfortunate that when questioned he changed his tune on occasion for one reason or another, while Lee's and Bowers' accounts of him are a little too apt to reference each other in a disturbing circularity.
-One needs to track down the truth about that Ph.D thesis.
+One needs to track down the truth about that Ph.D thesis, which he obtained from Göttingen in 1946.

 It took Bowers' academic background, allied to many other modern advances, to finally understand bird flight and reveal the technical secrets of the all-wing and proverse yaw.
 They go a long way to explaining the unexpected "firecracker" performance of Dunne's monoplanes and give the lie to the contemporary criticism, still raised today, that the downforce and wide span must render the wing inherently inefficient.